thesofproject/sof/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior: (e.g. list commands or actions used to reproduce the bug)

+**Reproduction Rate**
+How often does the issue happen ? i.e. 1/10 (once in ten attempts), 1/1000 or all the time.
+Does the reproduction rate vary with any other configuration or user action, if so please describe and show the new reproduction rate.

 **Expected behavior**
 A clear and concise description of what you expected to happen.